valera-rozuvan-archive/angular2-es6-seed/README.md

 ## License

 This project is licensed under the MIT license.
-Please [LICENSE](LICENSE) file for more information.
+Please see [LICENSE](LICENSE) file for more information.